-Based on the significance of the issues raised during the ongoing Public Participation Process, Pre-Application Scoping Phase, and Draft Scoping Phase, it is evident that an Environmental Impact Assessment (EIA) is required.
-It is therefore recommended that authorization for the commencement of an EIA for the proposed development is granted.
+Based on the significance of the listed activities triggered and issues raised during the ongoing Public Participation Process, Pre-Application Scoping Phase, and Draft Scoping Phase, it is evident that an Environmental Impact Assessment (EIA) is required.
+In accordance with Regulation 22 of the NEMA EIA Regulations, 2014 (as amended) the competent authority (DEA&DP) must, within 43 days of receipt of the scoping report, accept the scoping report (with or without conditions) and advise the applicant to proceed with the tasks stipulated in the Final Scoping Report / Plan of Study, or refuse environmental authorization.
 Should the EIA process be authorized, significant issues identified and raised in the process to date will be addressed.